-- 1x full RS-232 (9 pins) or RS-485 serial port accessible over the Ethernet. - The remote port can be controlled with a virtual driver for Windows just like, for example, COM 5 (a Windows 8, 7, Vista, XP / Server 2003 / Server 2008 / x64 driver is available free of charge).
-Compatible with RFC2217. - 100 Mbps Ethernet interface 100BASE-Tx, RJ 45 - Support for TCP/IP terminal, TELNET NVT type (Network Virtual Terminal) - Two devices can "tunnel" the serial port over the Ethernet - Web-based interface for configuration - Wide range of supported serial interface parameters: - Communication speed configurable from 300 115.200 Bd - Handshake (CTS/RTS, Xon/Xoff, none) - Full serial port (Cannon DB9M RxD, TxD, CTS, RTS, DSR, DTR, RI, CD, GND) - Support for 7th to 9th parity bit (9th parity bit transferred over the Ethernet) - SDK (Software Development Kit) is available for the device with examples for MS Visual Basic, Delphi, Borland C++, JAVA, PHP and more
+- 1x full RS-232 (9-pin) or RS-485 serial port accessible over the Ethernet. - Serial port data are stored in a 4096 kB Flash buffer and uploaded after establishing a TCP connection.
+When the connection is established, stored data are sent as a continuous "RAW TCP stream". - The remote port can be controlled with a virtual driver for Windows just like, for example, COM 5 (a Windows XP / Vista / Windows 7 / Windows 8 / Server 2003 / Server 2008 / x64 driver is available free of charge).
+Compatible with RFC2217. - 100 Mbps Ethernet interface 100BASE-Tx, RJ45. - Support for TCP/IP terminal, TELNET NVT type (Network Virtual Terminal). - Two devices can "tunnel" the serial port over the Ethernet. - Web-based configuration interface. - Wide range of supported serial interface parameters: - Communication speed configurable from 300...115200 Bd - o Handshake (CTS/RTS, Xon/Xoff, none) - Full serial port (Cannon DB9M RxD, TxD, CTS, RTS, DSR, DTR, RI, CD, GND) - Support for 7th to 9th parity bit (9th parity bit transferred over the Ethernet) - SDK (Software Development Kit) is available for the device with examples for MS Visual Basic, Delphi, Borland C++, JAVA, PHP and more.